 - Simply hold down Control + Alt and then select the arrow key for which way you want your laptop or PC screen to face.

-Your monitor will then go briefly go blank and will return in a few seconds facing a different orientation.
-To restore this back to the traditional settings, press Control + Alt + the up arrow.
+Your monitor will then go blank briefly and return in a few seconds facing a different orientation.
+To restore this back to the original settings, press Control + Alt + the up arrow.